-Usually, the work involves recording and collection of data related to the research project, analysis of recorded data to come with preliminary reports.
-Along with this, a research assistant is also supposed to attend seminars and present the findings of the research along with detailed analysis in the seminars.
+Usually, the work involves recording and collecting data related to the research project and analysing recorded data to develop preliminary reports.
+A research assistant is also supposed to attend seminars and present the research findings along with detailed analysis in the workshops.
 So, the RA gets the overall knowledge of almost all the work associated with research.

-The benefits of research assistantship are not limited to tuition fee waiver or monetary compensation in the form of stipend.
-The biggest benefit is getting first-hand knowledge of all the research work which may be used to positive effect for personal research work in future.
+The benefits of a research assistantship are not limited to a tuition fee waiver or monetary compensation in a stipend.
+The most significant benefit is getting first-hand knowledge of all the research work, which may be used to affect personal research work in the future positively.

 TEACHING ASSISTANTSHIP (TA)

 Teaching Assistantship is completely different from RA.
 A TA is entrusted with the job of assisting the teacher in lectures, by checking the home assignments and marking them, checking examination papers, interacting with students and taking classes if and when required.
 The Teaching Assistant may also be entrusted to take laboratory classes and helping the students to clear their concept and practical knowledge.